jeremenichelli/personal-site/posts/2020-05-20-a-progressive-search-experience-in-next.md

 Nevertheless, we keep building sites and implementing new features with the thought that JavaScript will always be there.
 I remember talking about this with [Harry Roberts](//csswizardry.com) and he said to me:

 > <q>I’m willing to bet you have more IE6 visitors than disabled-JavaScript-on-purpose visitors.
-Your IE6 policy is probably ‘forget it’, so why would your disabled-JavaScript-on-purpose policy be any different?" false true</q>
+Your IE6 policy is probably ‘forget it’, so why would your disabled-JavaScript-on-purpose policy be any different?"</q>

 There are a lot of chances this is true for most of the projects out there, and it makes you question why we should even bother to support a JavaScript-disabled scenario.
 Later, he closes his quote with this: